Glossary

 mix descriptor

-A database record which describes a component mix.
+A database record that describes a mixnet server component.

 A cryptographic router that is used to compose a mixnet.
-Mixes use a
+Mix nodes use a

 cryptographic operation on messages being routed which provides bitwise